go2impact/coworkai-open-docs/how_insights_work_simple.md

 ## Step 1.
 Capture Workplace Signals

-We collect several categories of telemetry before any prompts run:
+We collect several categories of telemetry before any prompt run:

 - **Application activity** – which apps and websites were active, when they were used, and how long each session lasted.
 - **Keystrokes** – minute-level aggregates of the keys pressed inside each app, preserving the original characters such as `<Cmd>`, `<Tab>`, and `<Backspace>`.